mfalade/advent-of-code/README.md

-# Advent of Code Challenge 2021
+# Advent of Code Challenge

 ### Solved with Typescript

-A collection of my solutions to the Advent of Code challenge.
+A collection of my solutions to the [Advent of Code challenge](https://adventofcode.com/).

 ## Usage
 - To create a new challenge directory, run